 First, we spun up the two models.
-CESM was initialized with the model state at the 507th year of the preindustrial run with the same resolution using the Community Climate System Model version 4 (CCSM4, the model preceding CESM1.2) by Shields et al. (2012).
+CESM was initialized with the model state at the 507th year of the preindustrial run with the same resolution using the Community Climate System Model, version 4 (CCSM4, the model preceding CESM1.2) by Shields et al. (2012).
 Then the model was run for 200 years with an increased tracer time step for the deep ocean (Danabasoglu et al., 1996).
-The tracer time step (~2h for the surface) was increased depending on the depth of the ocean: 5 times longer than at the surface for the depths from 1000 to 2500 m, 10 times for 2500 to 3500 m, and 20 times for 3500 to 5500 m.
+The tracer time step (~2 hours for the surface) was increased depending on the depth of the ocean: 5-times longer than at the surface for the depths from 1000 m to 2500 m, 10-times for 2500 m to 3500 m, and 20-times for 3500 m to 5500 m.
 Therefore, the length of the model run was equivalent to, for example, 4000 years for the very deep ocean.
-While most of the tracers came sufficiently close to equilibrium, the model run was not long enough for 14C, which has the longer timescale of radioactive decay, and thus, we do not discuss 14C-related results in this study.
+While most of the tracers came sufficiently close to equilibrium, the model run was not long enough for 14C that has the longer timescale of radioactive decay, and thus, we do not discuss 14C-related results in this study.
 By using the same acceleration method in all CESM experiments of this study, we assumed that the influence of the model bias due to the acceleration (Danabasoglu, 2004) was mitigated as long as the differences among experiments were discussed.
 For this CESM spin-up, MEDUSA was not coupled but the original empirical particle-dissolution treatment of the BEC model was used instead.
-After the CESM spinup, MEDUSA was initialized with a nominal uniform composition of the sediment-core-layer stack and pore water, and spun up for 105 years driven by the boundary conditions (i.e. solid-particle fluxes and bottom-water chemical composition in the deepest grid cells of POP2) derived from the spun-up CESM model state.
+After the CESM spin-up, MEDUSA was initialized with a nominal uniform composition of the sediment-core-layer stack and pore water, and spun up for 105 years driven by the boundary conditions (i.e., solid-particle fluxes and bottom-water chemical composition in the deepest grid cells of POP2) derived from the spun-up CESM model state.

 Following the spin-up sequence, we made two experiments.
-The first was a sequentially coupled CESM-MEDUSA run for another 100 surface years with the same acceleration method for the deep ocean as described above
+The first was a sequentially-coupled CESM-MEDUSA run for another 100 surface years with the same acceleration method for the deep ocean as described above (EXCPL).

-(EXCPL).
 The second one was also run for 100 surface years but as a continuation of the "uncoupled" CESM spin-up run (EXORG).
 The latter experiment was done to examine the effect of the coupling of the process-based sediment model at millennial timescales.
-Again, it was not long enough for 14C to achieve reasonable steadiness.
-Both EXCPL and EXORG are designed as an "open" system.
-Both experiments have a common riverine-inflow field corresponding to the modern river nutrient exports based on Seitzinger et al. (2010) and Mayorga et al. (2010).
-On the other hand, the net flux of matter through the lower boundary of the ocean domain is calculated by MEDUSA in EXCPL and by the parameterized burial treatment of BEC in EXORG.

-In EXCPL, the two models communicated with each other 10 times during the 100 years; that is, the coupling interval was 10 surface years for CESM, which was equivalent to 200 years for the deepest ocean domain (i.e. deeper than 3500 m).
+Again, it was not long enough for 14 C to achieve reasonable steadiness.
+In EXCPL, the two models communicated with each other 10 times during the 100 years; that is, the coupling interval was 10 surface years for CESM, which was equivalent to 200 years for the deepest ocean domain (i.e., deeper than 3500 m).
 At the end of each 10-surface-year CESM simulation, the annual mean values of the necessary variables from the last surface year were passed to MEDUSA.
-We ran MEDUSA for 200 years each time with a 10-year time step (see also the Supplement), and the model output at the last time step was used as input to CESM.
-Giving priority to the deepest ocean domain that occupies as much as $\sim 70\,\%$ of total ocean-floor area, we set the length of one MEDUSA run to 200 years, which is in line with the length of the CESM integration for the deepest ocean domain.
+We ran MEDUSA for 200 years each time with a 10-year time step, and the model output at the last time step was used as input to CESM.
+Giving priority to the deepest ocean domain that occupies as much as $\sim 70\%$ of total ocean-floor area, we set the length of one MEDUSA run to 200 years that is in line with the length of the CESM integration for the deepest ocean domain.